romyaboudarham/M5StickCPlus2-Workshop/README.md

 ### First steps: Verifying correct installation

-1. Connect Arduino via USB cable
+1. Connect M5Stick via USB cable
    - Windows?
 Might see “New Hardware Discovered” and later might see “New Hardware Ready for Use”.
    - Mac OS X?
 Might see “New Network Interface Found”.
 Click “Network Preferences…”,  click “Apply”, and when it finishes, click “Close”.
 It doesn’t matter if the configuration fails.
    - Linux?
 Nothing to do here

 2. Open Arduino software (IDE)

-3. Select _Tools -> Board_
+3. Select _Tools -> Board -> M5Stack -> M5StickCPlus2_
-   - You have an Uno.

 4. Select _Tools -> Port_
    - Windows?
 Chose the largest COM number
      - No COMs?
-Raise your hand for help or visit [troubleshooting](http://arduino.cc/en/Guide/Troubleshooting)
+Raise your hand for help
    - Mac OS X?
-Chose either usbmodem - you should also see _(Arduino Uno)_
+Chose either usbmodem - you should also see _(LilyGo T-Display)_
      - No usbmodem?
-Raise your hand for help or visit [troubleshooting](http://arduino.cc/en/Guide/Troubleshooting)
+Raise your hand for help
    - Linux?
 There is only one choice

 5. Open _File->Examples->Basics->Blink_
    - Click “Upload”
    - Look for errors in the bottom window of the program
      - Errors?
-Raise your hand for help or visit [troubleshooting](http://arduino.cc/en/Guide/Troubleshooting)
+Raise your hand for help
    - Look for the amber LED on your Arduino to be blinking
      - No blinking?
-Raise your hand for help or visit [troubleshooting](http://arduino.cc/en/Guide/Troubleshooting)
+Raise your hand for help

 *******************************************************************************
 ### Is this thing on?